lumirth/warlock/README.md

   - TailwindCSS: CSS utility class framework.
 See [documentation](https://tailwindcss.com/docs/)
   - DaisyUI: tailwind CSS components.
 See [documentation](https://daisyui.com/components/)

 The idea is simple.
 You have a Svelte app deployed as a static site, and a FastAPI backend REST API providing data to the frontend.
-The frontend is served from a CDN, and the backend is served from a web server(that is, when finally deployed).
+The frontend is served from a CDN, and the backend is served from a web server (~~that is, when finally deployed~~).

+Currently deployed with [fly.io](https://fly.io/) in the backend and [Github Pages](pages.github.com) in the frontend.

 The backend is used to grab data from the [University's Course API](https://courses.illinois.edu/cisdocs/api), [RateMyProfessor](https://www.npmjs.com/package/@mtucourses/rate-my-professors), and [Waf's GPA Datasets](https://github.com/wadefagen/datasets).